Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/explore-projects.md

 <ExplorerCourse />

+Callout: If your organization has works in both dbt core and Cloud, you can now integrate these workflows by automatically uploading dbt Core artifacts into dbt Cloud through which can be viewed in dbt Explorer.
+To learn more(Hybrid Projects)[https://docs.getdbt.com/docs/deploy/hybrid-projects]

 ## Prerequisites

-- You have a <Constant name="cloud" /> account on the [Team or Enterprise plan](https://www.getdbt.com/pricing/).
+- You have a <Constant name="cloud" /> account on the [Team or Enterprise plan](https://www.getdbt.com/pricing/)
 - You have set up a [production](/docs/deploy/deploy-environments#set-as-production-environment) or [staging](/docs/deploy/deploy-environments#create-a-staging-environment) deployment environment for each project you want to explore.
 - You have at least one successful job run in the deployment environment.
 Note that [CI jobs](/docs/deploy/ci-jobs) do not update <Constant name="explorer" />.
 - You are on the <Constant name="explorer" /> page.
 To do this, select **Explore** from the navigation in <Constant name="cloud" />.

 ## Overview page <Lifecycle status="preview" />